fluid-cloudnative/fluid/ROADMAP.md

 - **Generic Cache Runtime**
   – **Pluggable Architecture**: Standardized Cache Runtime Interface for rapid integration of new engines (CubeFS, Dragonfly, Vineyard) with minimal boilerplate.
-  – **AdvancedStatefulset-Based Orchestration**: Migrate from StatefulSet to InstanceSet for fine-grained Pod lifecycle management, ordered rollout, and enhanced failover capabilities.
+  – **Orchestration Based on AdvancedStatefulset**: Migrate from StatefulSet to AdvancedStatefulset for fine-grained Pod lifecycle management, ordered rollout, and enhanced failover capabilities.

 - **Runtime Dynamic Configuration**